ksaur/schema_update/lazyupdredis/README.md

 - First, LUR checks to make sure that the client is at the most current version of the namespace for the requested key.
  - If not, it raises a ```DeprecationWarning```.
 (The client may choose to catch this and gracefully update.)
 - LUR then checks to see if the requested key is already at the current version.
  - If so, it returns the value and does nothing else.
-(This should happen in the majority of the casese, which minimizes overhead.)
+(This should happen in the majority of the cases, which minimizes overhead.)
 - If LUR does not find a key at the current version, then it tries to get a matching key at a previous version by iterating backwards through the version list from most current to least current.
  - If no key is found, it returns None
 - When a key is found at a previous version, LUR notes at which version, and looks up the update(s) to apply to bring the key up to the current version for the key's namespace.
  - If the client is at the current version, it is guaranteed to have the proper update modules loaded in its local ```upd_dict```.
 LUR then loops through the update functions (first matching the namespace, and then matching the keyglob), applying oldest to newest.
 - After all of the updates are applied, LUR returns the updated value for the requested key.

+All of this assumes that no ```WatchError``` occurs, in the case of concurrency violation, described next.
+If a watch error occurs, the functions return ```False```.  **TODO:** False distinguishes from returning None, meaning that no such key exists.
+Is this the best option?
+Or should we not catch the ```WatchError``` and have the application writer check for that instead?

 ### **Concurrency**
 Redis provides some transaction methods described in the <a href = "http://redis.io/topics/transactions"> user manual</a>.
-Lazy Update Redis uses these concurrency mechanisms to ensure correcteness in both the bookkeeping data (data used to facilitate updates, which may be used by multiple clients) and the actual data that is being lazily updated.
+Lazy Update Redis uses these concurrency mechanisms to ensure correctness in both the bookkeeping data (data used to facilitate updates, which may be used by multiple clients) and the actual data that is being lazily updated.

-##### list concurrency
-#TODO write this
+These commands are (as described in <a href="http://redis.io/commands#transactions"> Redis doc</a>):
+- **WATCH** - *"Marks the given keys to be watched for conditional execution"*.
+Note that this can conveniently be used to mark a key that does not yet exist, such as "v1|edge:n2", to prevent multiple updates
+- **MULTI** - *"Marks the start of a transaction block.
+Subsequent commands will be queued for atomic execution using EXEC."*
+- **EXEC** - "*Execute all commands issued after MULTI*".
+This is conditional...if any of the "watched" keys are modified by a different client, the program throws a (caught) ```WatchError```

+**The python wrappers of these are described <a href="https://github.com/andymccurdy/redis-py#pipelines">here</a>.**

+These commands are fed into a pipeline, and either the entire pipeline is executed, or none of it is; it is a transaction.
+There are two main places where LUR uses concurrency mechanisms: modifying the bookkeeping keys, and *updating* the actual data keys.

+##### Versioning: Loading Updates
+The goal of concurrency here is to allow modification of  Redis' lists of versions only when successfully loading the update information, and only when not interrupted by other clients that may be attempting to apply an update.

+Here, LUR must protect ```UPDATE_DSL_STRINGS``` and also the list for the namespace(s) being modified  (```UPDATE_VERSIONS_(namespace)``` for each namespace).
+LUR calls creates a pipeline for the transaction, calls ```WATCH``` on these keys,  calls ```MULTI``` to prepare the pipeline, puts the ```set``` calls into the pipeline, and then calls ```EXEC```.

+If an error occurs the update loading function returns ```None```. **TODO, what should we return here...False?
+Retrying doesn't make sense, since the update should only be called once.**

+For additional details, see <a href="https://github.com/plum-umd/schema_update/blob/921e12476188cbd73987a3c0c60160a1486c52a1/lazyupdredis/lazyupdredis.py#L182">the code</a>.

-##### update concurrency
+##### Updating Key/Values
-#TODO write this
-TODO!!!!
-What to return if concurr error in "get"...how to distinguish from "no key found"?
+When updating the values, LUR removes the old version.
+Here, transactions are used (by watching the updated key at old/new versions) to:
+- Ensure that an update only happens once, and
+- When an update happens, old keys are also removed....or both the update/remove are aborted.

+For additional details, see <a href="https://github.com/plum-umd/schema_update/blob/921e12476188cbd73987a3c0c60160a1486c52a1/lazyupdredis/lazyupdredis.py#L320">the code</a>.

+(*Note:* Lazy Update Redis does not automatically handle read/write collisions that would occur in the applications regardless of the use of LUR...those are left up to the application writer to write normal Redis concurrency as necessary when using any database in a distributed system.)

 ### **Pull thread**
 *TODO implement!!!*
-#TODO write this
+This thread updates all of the stale keys that haven't been lazily retrieved....*TODO write*